-1. A method for generating a media package (12) for exchanging media content between movie production facilities, the method comprising the steps of:
+1. A method for generating a media package for exchanging media content between movie production facilities, the method comprising the steps of:

-receiving (52) a work order for at least one of a visual effects compositing service and a color correction service;
+receiving a work order for at least one of a visual effects compositing service and a color correction service;

-collecting (54) content files and service files, said service files identifying an application to be applied to said content files, wherein said application is related to said at least one of the visual effects compositing service and the color correction service; and combining (56, 58, 60) said content files and said service files into a media package (12), wherein said media package is used to exchange said content files between said movie production facilities to accomplish said at least one of the visual effects compositing service and the color correction service in said work order.
+collecting content files and service files, said service files identifying an application to be applied to said content files, wherein said application is related to said at least one of said visual effects compositing service and said color correction service; and combining said content files and said service files into said media package, wherein said media package is used to exchange said content files and services files between said movie production facilities to accomplish said at least one of the visual effects compositing service and the color correction service in said work order.